San Antonio Missions National Historical Park TX

 Designation: National Historical Park

 Welcome to San Antonio Missions, a National Park Service site and the only UNESCO World Heritage Site in Texas.
-After 10,000 years, the people of South Texas were faced with drought, European diseases, and colonization.
-In the early 1700s, many Native people of South Texas foreswore their traditional life to become Spanish, accepting a new religion and agrarian lifestyle in hopes of survival.
+After thousands of years, South Texans faced drought, European diseases, and colonization.
+In the 1700s, these Indigenous South Texans foreswore their traditional subsistence lifestyle and assimilated for survival to the Spanish ways, accepting a new religion, diet, economy and more.

 Weather: